-We are where we are today because we were trying to address this region's transportation problems in part by constructing a new roadway corridor.
+- We are where we are today because we were trying to address this region's transportation problems in part by constructing a new roadway corridor.
 If a community doesn't want any transportation improvements made within their immediate area, then we are in a pickle.
 Columbia Parkway cannot be widened, nor can Riverside or I-471.
 Other existing roads have similar limitations.
 We need buses and trains because we can't widen these corridors.
 There are a lot of jobs in the suburbs...People need to wake up to the fact that if we can't widen these roads or add new ones, what else can we do?
-There needs to be some recognition of the need for transit within this region.

-- An ECDT member asked Ms. Hulet if the CBI contract was available for review and if he could get a copy of it.
-Ms. Hulet said she yes (Mr. Spinsoa also stated that it is public record) and that she would follow up with him after the meeting. - I struggle with what [ODOT] did in the Village of Fairfax, reducing the number of traffic lanes from four to two.
+There needs to be some recognition of the need for transit within this region. - An ECDT member asked Ms. Hulet if her contract was available for review and if he could get a copy of it.
+Ms. Hulet said she would follow up with him after the meeting. - I struggle with what [ODOT] did in Village of Fairfax, reducing the number of traffic lanes from four to two.
 That's created even more traffic in an already congested area.
 Mr. Andy Fluegemann, ODOT District 8 Planning Engineer responded to this statement saying that the lane reduction project in Fairfax was a locally-sponsored project.
 It was developed by the local community to upgrade out-dated traffic signals and address safety issues and community values.
 The Village obtained a grant from the Ohio-Kentucky-Indiana Regional Council of Governments to fund the project and ODOT was involved only because federal dollars were included in the funding mix.